Generic Name: triptorelin (TRIP toe REL in)

-Triptodur is a powder medicine that must be mixed with a liquid (diluent) before using it.
-If you are using the injections at home, be sure you understand how to properly mix and store the medicine.
+Triptodur must be mixed with a liquid (diluent) before using it.
+When using injections by yourself, be sure you understand how to properly mix and store the medicine.

 Store at room temperature away from moisture and heat.
 Do not freeze.

 Each vial (bottle) is for one use only.
 Throw it away after one use, even if there is still medicine left inside.

 Use a needle and syringe only once and then place them in a puncture-proof "sharps" container.
 Follow state or local laws about how to dispose of this container.
 Keep it out of the reach of children and pets.

 What happens if I miss a dose?

 Call your doctor for instructions if you miss a dose, or if you miss an appointment for your Triptodur.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while using Triptodur?